rdawg-pidinst/schema/support/README.rst

 Supporting Material
 ===================

-This directory supporting material for the PIDINST schema.
-This
+This directory contains supporting material for the PIDINST schema.
-includes:
+This includes:

 + pidinst-schema-1_0.xsd: a XML Schema Definition file.